-HOC 110 INTRODUCTION TO HORTICULTURE SCIENCE (2T, 2E) 3 credits
+HOC 110 INTRODUCTION TO HORTICULTURE SCIENCE

+(2T, 2E) 3 credits This course introduces students to hotany genetics

 This course introduces students to botany, genetics, and plant nomenclature.
 Topics include an overview of the horticultural industry and career opportunities.
 Upon course completion, students will be able to perform basic tasks associated with employment in the horticulture industry.